Coinbase Pro (GDAX) vs Coinbase

 So choose the pairing you want and let’s proceed to the next stage to deposit funds.

-Coinbase account – if you already have funds in your Coinbase account you can pull this across for use on GDAX by selecting deposit, Coinbase account, entering the amount and then clicking deposit funds.
+Coinbase account – if you already have funds in your Coinbase account you can pull this across for use on Coinbase Pro by selecting deposit, Coinbase account, entering the amount and then clicking deposit funds.

-BTC Address – If you open up the Bitcoin tab you will see a Bitcoin address.
-You can use this address to send funds from your chosen wallet to your GDAX account.
-As mentioned earlier what you see in the deposit window is contextual to what you select in the trading pair, so if you chose BTC / LTC you would then also get a tab showing your Litecoin address which you could use to send Litecoin funds.
-It is worth noting however only Bitcoin can be used to purchase other cryptocurrencies and not the other way round, so you could not use Litecoin to purchase Bitcoin for example.
+BTC Deposit– If you open up the Bitcoin deposit tab you will see a Bitcoin address both in text and QR code form.
+You can use this address to send funds from your chosen wallet to your Coinbase Pro account.
 When depositing any other cryptocurrency apart from Bitcoin into your Coinbase account you are just using it as an online wallet, probably not recommended for large amounts.

 Withdrawing funds is the exact opposite process of depositing and has the same options available.
 You can withdraw to a bank account, Coinbase wallet or to a cryptocurrency address.
-You would use a cryptocurrency address to store your coins in another wallet.
+You would use a wallet address to transfer your Bitcoins or other crypto from Coinbase to another wallet.

 In between the buys and sells you can see the spread which measures the difference between the lowest sell order and the highest buy order.
 If the number is low this indicates the markets are relatively well matched between buying and selling, making a liquid market and therefore a healthy exchange.